aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cellsgridjs/gridjsworkbook/copy_image_or_shape/_index.md

 ### Returns

-The JSON format string of the new copied image
+The JSON string of the new copied image

 ```python

 def copy_image_or_shape(self, uid, p):
     ...
 ```